javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

     }
     ```

-    Insert an additional line break where it helps to make the code more readable.
+    Insert an extra newline where it helps to make the code more readable.
 There should not be more than 9 lines of code without a vertical indentation.

 ### A semicolon